ibm-cloud-docs/power-iaas/Network-security-group.md

 6. In the Members section, click **Add member**.
 Existing virtual server instances that are part of the workspace is listed.
 If virtual servers are not listed, you can create a virtual server by completing the steps provided at [Creating an IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server).

-    A member can only be associated with one network security group at a time.
+    A member can only be associated with one {{site.data.keyword.nsg-lc}} at a time.
     {: note}

 7. Select the virtual server instance and click **Next**.
 All the existing network interfaces that are part of the virtual server instance are displayed.